-What are the best USB drives?
+What are the best USB flash drives?

 The device's tiny design makes it easy to carry around.
 It's available in a variety of sizes, ranging from 32GB to 256GB, and supports USB 3.1 connectivity with data-transfer speeds up to 300 MBps.
-That's significantly faster than other USB drive options.
+That's significantly faster than other USB memory-stick options.

-Be aware, however, that the Samsung USB drive is a bit on the pricey side, making it not the best option for those looking to save a few bucks.
+Be aware, however, that the Samsung USB flash drive is a bit on the pricey side, making it not the best option for those looking to save a few bucks.

 For years, the SanDisk Cruzer CZ36 has proven to be one of the most popular USB drives on the market.
 It has earned that popularity with its solid design, support for encryption and, most important, an exceedingly affordable price.